shayanmostafaei/DDML_PRS_ADRD/README.md

 ## Citation
 Mostafaei S, et al. *Age- and APOE-Stratified Polygenic Risk Prediction of Alzheimer’s Disease and Related Dementias Using Machine Learning in the UK Biobank*.
 Alzheimer's Research & Therapy.
 2025.
 (Manuscript in Peer review)

+## 🧾 License

+This project is licensed under the **MIT License** — you are free to use, modify, and distribute it with proper attribution.